leslyclopez11/hmpl-lang.github.io/README.md

 </div>
 ```

-Or, if the html method is not suitable, then in hmpl-js there is a `hmpl` object that provides a list of functions and methods that allow you to conveniently work with the server.
+Or, if the html method is not suitable, then in hmpl there is a `hmpl` object that provides a list of functions and methods that allow you to conveniently work with the server.
 Usage example:

 ```javascript
 const templateFn = hmpl.createTemplate(